Civic engagement: In the role of state government

 People who serve state governments learn what the community needs through listening to citizens and thus make nuanced decisions.
 According to Miriam Porter, "turmoil, suspicion, and reduction of public trust" occur with the lack of communication.
 Civic engagement has an interrelated relationship within the various entities of the state.Values, knowledge, liberties, skills, ideas, attitudes, and beliefs the population holds are essential to civic engagement in terms of the representation of vast cultural, social, and economic identities.

 Civic engagement applied within the state requires local civic engagement.
 Citizens are the basis of representative democracy.
 Application of this principle can be found within programs and laws that states have implemented based on a variety of areas concerning that particular state.
 Health, education, equality, immigration are a few examples of entities that civic engagement can shape within a state.

 Application in health

-States implement public health programs to better benefit the needs of the society.
-The State Child Health Insurance Program (SCHIP), for example, is the largest public investment in child health care aiding over 11 million uninsured children in the United States.
+States implement public health programs to better benefit the needs of society.
+The State Child Health Insurance Program (SCHIP), for example, is the largest public investment in child health care aiding over 12 million uninsured children in the United States.
 "This statewide health insurance program for low-income children was associated with improved access, utilization, and quality of care, suggesting that SCHIP has the potential to improve health care for low-income American children".
-States take part in the program and sculpt it to better fit the needs of that state's demographics, making their healthcare and the civic engagement process of individuals that take part in the program as well help reform and fix it apart of the state's identity.
+States take part in the program and sculpt it to better fit the needs of that state's demographics, making their healthcare and the civic engagement process of individuals that take part in the program as well help reform and fix it as part of the state's identity.